Daniega/daniel-ex/README.md

     yarn

-I used to run and develop using VS code "Live server" But running the .html file will do just fine
+I used VS code "Live server" for development and run But running the .html file will do just fine